AbhiXverse/Solidity-journey/Day 10/Solidity Notes.md

     - Unicode literals:
         - Prefixed with unicode, supporting UTF-8 encoding
-        - E.g: unicode"hello(emoiji)"
+        - e.g: unicode"hello(emoiji)"

-    - hexadecimal
+    - hexadecimal literals:
+        - prefixed with hex, used for raw byte data
+        - e.g: hex"001122FF" is a sequence of raw bytes